UnagiLogic/UnagiLogic.github.io/README.md

 Commit 6-9: Messing around with CSS, working on making the inventory more responsive and looking better.

 Commit 10: Working on making the inventory visible and hidden when the user wants.

+Commit 11-??: This menu was a lot more challenging then I expected.
+It's a good thing however because I want to learn by doing and making mistakes.